 Every artist was first an amateur. -Ralph Waldo Emerson

-Y. Hope Osborn’s creativity in writing, photography, and digital art began as a child with a 110mm camera, crafting, drawing, décor, and writing that amazed elementary teachers.
-An MA in Professional and Technical Writing earned in 2020 when she was 44 included valuable lessons in design, software application, and assignments using photography.
+Y. Hope Osborn’s journey as an author and artist began in childhood from a 110mm camera to crafting, drawing, décor, and writing that amazed elementary teachers.
+An MA with a 4.0GPA in Professional and Technical Writing included valuable lessons in design, software application, and assignments using photography.
 Through all these mediums she experimented with color, composition, and communication.

 Hope has made her life experience work for her.
 She believes if you are an artist something in your life proves it, regardless of medium.

-She predominantly explores black and white photography that impact like a sonic boom and a unique genre of work that twists photographs into colorful digital abstracts.
-She publishes stories about mushrooms and writes about personal traumas.
-By God’s grace, the last two years she was awarded in solo and group exhibits, local and international competitions, and publications in both writing and art, sometimes in concert.
+By God’s grace, the last three years she was awarded in solo and group exhibits, local and international competitions, and publications in both writing and art, sometimes in concert.

-Today, Hope is a freelance writer, editor, and artist, residing in Little Rock, Arkansas, USA.
-Despite disabilities, she is tenacious, trying to live a full, productive life, growing a year-around patio garden; loving rowdy cat Isobel; enjoying church family comfort and support, and holding fast to a God who holds fast to her.
+Despite disabling health, she is tenacious about living fully and productively, growing a year-around, patio garden; loving on rowdy cat Isobel; enjoying the comfort, camaraderie, and spirit of her church family; and trying to hold fast to a God who continually holds fast to her.
 Among these she blooms in seeking elusive great Captures, expressing reality and imagination that captivates, inspires, or informs while enriching lives.

 International Art Competition Gallery Exhibits